 Ascendient has always taken the position that healthcare transformation can’t happen without innovation.
 For health systems that are trying to keep up, the trick is to know the difference between an innovation and a fad.

 Though it’s still early days, we think the hybrid ED/UC model may have staying power because it is designed to save money for both patients and payers by rationalizing ED usage.
-Intuitive is the first mover in this space, but competitors are likely to emerge if the promised cost savings are backed up by data, and larger systems may try to wade in without an outside partner.

 If the big “payviders” like United Healthcare and Kaiser Permanente start opening their own hybrid centers, then we’d say the model is all but certain to catch on nationwide.
 But there’s no need to wait for that day.
 With good financial modeling and strategic planning – including market analysis and site selection – any health system can begin to assess the viability of the hybrid model versus other solutions that might be more effective at delivering the care that patients need.